-Online, I found a lecture about user-experience design that Jeremy Lyon gave to software developers at Stanford University.
-Lyon explained how important it is for the software’s visual design to reinforce the software’s use and meaning.
-He listed five principles that he applies:
+In a lecture about user-experience design to software developers at Stanford University, Jeremy Lyon explained how important it is for software’s visual design to reinforce its use and meaning.
+He listed five principles that he wants designers and developers to apply:

 For fun, I decided to use these five visual-design principles to assess a recent project I worked on with a team of developers.
 In this article, I’m only illustrating a small portion of our design—an application that helps people set up a corporate event, issue formal invitations, and then track all related communication that results.